mbari-org/sdcat/README.md

 [![Python](https://img.shields.io/badge/language-Python-blue.svg)](https://www.python.org/downloads/)
 [![Run pytest](https://github.com/mbari-org/sdcat/actions/workflows/pytest.yml/badge.svg)](https://github.com/mbari-org/sdcat/actions/workflows/pytest.yml)

-**sdcat**

-*Sliced Detection and Clustering Analysis Toolkit*
+**sdcat*** Sliced Detection and Clustering Analysis Toolkit*

-This repository processes images using a sliced detection and clustering workflow.
+This tool processes images using a sliced detection and clustering workflow.
+This is a two-step process:
+1. **Detection**: Detects objects in images using a fine-grained saliency-based detection model, and/or one of the object detection models run with the SAHI algorithm.
+These two algorithms can be combined through NMS (Non-Maximum Suppression) to produce the final detections.
+   - The detection models include YOLOv8s, YOLOS, and various MBARI-specific models for midwater and UAV images.
+   - The SAHI algorithm slices images into smaller windows and runs a detection model on the windows to improve detection accuracy.
+2. **Clustering**: Clusters the detections using a Vision Transformer (ViT) model and the HDBSCAN algorithm.
+3. **Visualization**: Visualizes the detections and clusters in a user-friendly way with grid plots and images with bounding boxes.

-If your images look something like the image below, and you want to detect objects in the images, and optionally cluster the detections, then this repository may be useful to you.
+If your images look something like the image below, and you want to detect objects in the images, and optionally cluster the detections, then this repository may be useful to you, particularly for discovery to quickly gather training data.
 The repository is designed to be run from the command line, and can be run in a Docker container, without or with a GPU (recommended).

 To use with a multiple gpus, use the --device cuda option To use with a single gpu, use the --device cuda:0,1 option

+Author: Danelle, dcline@mbari.org .
+Reach out if you have questions, comments, or suggestions.

 ---
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/example_images.jpg)